Menu

 In some facilities we are also able to offer training under wet conditions as well as dry.

-Level 2 of our Driver Training is done on a race track.
+These are done on a race track.
 As a newcomer, you will be accompanied by an instructor on your first sessions on track.
-You will learn how your car handles at high speed, through corners and under heavy breaking.
+You will learn how your car handles at higher speeds than allowed on the road to the extent that you are comforatble with, through corners and under heavy breaking.
 We limit our groups to a small number so you are able to get out on track and feel comfortable in your surroundings.
 You are encouraged to make the most of the instructors available to you and invite different instructors to accompany you in different sessions.
 You may find that one will give you information the other didn't.

 Things You Need (If you attend a circuit day)